Kaimodo/screeps-ts-KarateSnoopy-tut-2021-conversion/README.md

   properly.
 Workaround for now: open the Creeps Memory and append a new Property giving them: role:3  for Miners and role:2 for Builders.
   In that way the CrepsMemory will fix it self afterwars.
   After some more Try and Error it seems that it works for now.
 Will keep an eye on it.
+- EP-7: had to change the memoryInit() again.
+I hope now its working.
+Added 2 more Console Commands: setMem() To set new Memory version on the Fly getMem() To get the actual Memory version

 ### Helper